Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/datasources/working-files/working-with-json-files.md

 # Working With JSON Files

-The JSON format is fully supported in Analytics as your visualizations can consume data from any JSON file.
+The JSON format is fully supported in Slingshot as your visualizations can consume data from any JSON file.

-After reading your JSON file format, Analytics provides you with possible data structures you may want to use.
+After reading your JSON file format, you will be presented you with possible data structures you may want to use.
 In addition, there is an [**Advanced Selection**](#advanced-selection-mode) mode where you can choose a custom data structure.